Strapontin/PeriodicElementsCollection/README.md

 Buying DMT adds funds to the pool

 When Big bang, price of DMT increases, except for the user triggering it

+Users earn a fixed amount of shares when they buy a pack.
+The potential rewards earned from ending the game increase in size when users buy packs, and when anyone buys DMT.
+When other users buy packs, this decreases the potential rewards earned for a user, but this will never go under the amount of shares held.
+Thus, shares held are expected to mostly increase in value.

 ## Refill the VRF subscription